drakonia667/PSIO-CLONE-FIRMWARE/README.md

 >An exploit that allows you to recover a lost device serial number.
 >The serial number will be the most common among clones - 050715001789.

+*** I have to split the archive into 2 parts due to the size restriction of GitHub.